In brief

-It is second nature for physicians to help someone who is sick or injured in an emergency.
-When an individual suddenly becomes ill or injured, doctors instinctively stop in the midst of their vacation, their business trip, or their work to offer assistance as good Samaritans, often under trying conditions.
-After the incident is over, physicians may question if they could be liable for the care they provided.
+It is second nature for physicians to help someone who is sick or injured in an emergency, even when off duty.
+Afterward, physicians may question if they could be liable for the care they provided.

-In one instance, a physician attended to a fellow passenger on an international flight.
-The flight attendant had asked for a physician to help an individual who was short of breath.
-The physician recommended administering oxygen, but the flight attendant refused to follow her recommendation until receiving approval from the airline’s land-based physician.
-After the first physician persisted, the attendant did administer the oxygen, and the passenger stabilized.
-Following the incident, the physician had a number of questions for the CMPA about potential liability issues, including: could she be held liable in this situation?
+In one instance, a physician responded to a call for help on an international flight when a passenger became short of breath.
+The physician recommended administering oxygen, but the flight attendant initially refused until consulting the airline’s land-based physician.
+After the first physician persisted, the attendant administered oxygen, and the passenger stabilized.
+Following the incident, the physician contacted CMPA with questions about potential liability in situations like this.

 What are the obligations and risks?